Koenisegg484/SimpCoffee/README.md

-# Cafe Menu App
+# SimpCoffee Menu App~

 ## Overview
-Welcome to the **Cafe Menu App**!
+Welcome to the **SimpCoffee : Cafe Menu App**!
 This application is designed for coffee enthusiasts and cafe lovers.
 Our app specializes in presenting a beautifully designed digital menu for a cafe that excels in serving the finest coffee.
 You can browse through our menu, choose your favorite coffee, and place an order for your perfect brew effortlessly.

 ## Features
 - **Coffee Menu**: Browse an extensive selection of coffees, from espressos to lattes.